Innovation management - Example implementations of innovation operation measurements

 suitable changes in behaviour, are the basis for evidence-based decision-making and planning.

-uncertainties and issues they are facing, how they choose what to measure, how they implement the
+issues they are facing, how they choose what to measure, how they implement the measuring and present

-ISO 56008 guides provides guidance to organizations to addresson addressing the fundamental issues of an
+ISO 56008 provides guidance to organizations on addressing the fundamental issues of an organization’s

-— Are we doing the right things - in?
-In terms of alignment with the mission, innovation strategy, and
+— Are we doing the right things?
+In terms of alignment with the mission, innovation strategy and objectives

-objectives by addressing the most important opportunities based on necessary evidence to optimize
+by addressing the most important opportunities based on necessary evidence to optimize return on

-— Are we succeeding – in?
+— Are we succeeding?
 In terms of achieving valuable results and outcomes for our organization, for our

-ISO 56008 highlights the impacts measurements have on the organizationorganization’s prospects for success,
+ISO 56008 highlights the impacts measurements have on the organization’s prospects for success, its people

-its people behaviour and the organization’sits culture, especially that there are no universally appropriate
+behaviour and its culture, especially that there are no universally appropriate collections of innovation

 No two organizations are alike in their internal or external contexts.
 Therefore, there cannot be a universally